rjferguson21/big-bang/docs/developer/ci-workflow.md

 ### BigBang Pipeline Stages

-This pipeline to triggered by following for individual bigbang packages:
+This pipeline is triggered by the following for individual bigbang packages:
 - merge request events
   -  Note: Currently upgrade step only runs during MR events
 - manual tag events